Chicago Blackhawks: 2009–2010: The Stanley Cup returns to Chicago

 Patrick Kane hoisting the Stanley Cup and Jonathan Toews holding the Conn Smythe Trophy during the Blackhawks victory parade.

 U.S. President Barack Obama with members of the Blackhawks after a ceremony to honor their 2010 Stanley Cup victory at the White House.

 The Blackhawks re-signed Patrick Kane and Jonathan Toews to contract extensions worth $31.5 million over five years, and Duncan Keith to a 13-year extension worth $72 million on December 1, 2009.
 On April 6, 2010, the Hawks won their 50th game of the 2009–10 season against the Dallas Stars, setting a new franchise record for wins in a season.
 The next night, the Blackhawks notched their 109th point of the season in a game against the St. Louis Blues, setting another franchise record.

-The Blackhawks made the playoffs for the second consecutive season with a regular season record of 52–22–8, finishing second in the Wester Conference.
+The Blackhawks made the playoffs for the second consecutive season with a regular season record of 52–22–8, finishing second in the Western Conference.
 They defeated the seventh-seeded Nashville Predators in six games in the first round before defeating the third-seeded Vancouver Canucks for the second straight year, again in six games.
 The Blackhawks then swept the top-seeded San Jose Sharks in the conference finals, advancing to the Stanley Cup Final for the first time since 1992, where they played the Philadelphia Flyers.
 The Blackhawks prevailed in six games against the seventh-seeded Flyers to secure their fourth Stanley Cup in franchise history, and their first since 1961, ending the team's 49-year championship drought.